May 18, 2020

 That said, Zigbee does have a few shortcomings that end users need to take into account.
 For one, Zigbee mesh networks don’t offer the same out-of-the-box security features that certain other protocols do.
 Additionally, Zigbee doesn’t have a particularly high data rate — typically around 250 kbps, though sometimes as low as 40 or even 20 kbps.
 This makes it difficult to send complex information over Zigbee mesh networks, narrowing the range of IoT devices that are a good fit for such networks.
 Although many smart home products have relatively simple commands — think: turning lights on or off — devices designed to improve a home’s energy efficiency are one of the fastest growing segments of the smart home market.
 These devices record, organize, and transmit large volumes of data, meaning they are often too “active” for a Zigbee network to handle.

-The Bluetooth Low Energy (BLE) specification is the most consumer-centric mesh networking option.
-The majority of smartphone, tablet, and personal computer manufacturers incorporate BLE into their devices, and most major operating systems support the specification out of the box.
-In other words, BLE is already part of practically every device consumers own.
-As such, many consumers are able to build BLE mesh networks using exclusively products they have already purchased, enabling them to save money by not having to invest in additional routers or network gateways.
+The Bluetooth® Low Energy specification is the most consumer-centric mesh networking option.
+The majority of smartphone, tablet, and personal computer manufacturers incorporate Bluetooth LE into their devices, and most major operating systems support the specification out of the box.
+In other words, Bluetooth LE is already part of practically every device consumers own.
+As such, many consumers are able to build Bluetooth LE mesh networks using exclusively products they have already purchased, enabling them to save money by not having to invest in additional routers or network gateways.

-BLE’s primary drawback is that its network protocol can create noise and cause latency issues.
-Unlike Zigbee, BLE operates by using a managed flood mesh in which devices emit control signals that are pushed to multiple nodes.
+Bluetooth LE’s primary drawback is that its network protocol can create noise and cause latency issues.
+Unlike Zigbee, Bluetooth LE operates by using a managed flood mesh in which devices emit control signals that are pushed to multiple nodes.
 This requires a higher level of networking intelligence to be built into each device.
 It can also create noisy RF environments in which commands can be missed.

 Aside from its ubiquity and familiarity, there aren’t many benefits to using WiFi as the foundation of a smart home environment.
 Granted, practically every smart device is compatible with WiFi, and one simply needs to purchase a router (which most people already own) to get started.
 And, because a WiFi mesh network will always be connected to the internet, consumers will have access to their devices from anywhere in the world.